5 of the Best Hikes in Snowdonia National Park

 28 September 2019

 Nestled on a hillside in Snowdonia National Park lay quaint log cabins and bunkhouses.
-Trawsfynydd Holiday Village overlooks some of the most fascinating and mesmerizing views in the country and presents the perfect base to relax, escape crowds, refresh, and explore.
+Trawsfynydd Holiday Village overlooks some of the most fascinating and mesmerising views in the country and presents the perfect base to relax, escape crowds, refresh, and explore.
 And what better way to explore this amazing area than on foot?
 Snowdonia National Park offers numerous walks for every ability.

 Whether you want the challenge of an ascend or a more leisurely stroll along the coastline, you are guaranteed diverse landscapes and unbelievable scenery.
 Here are 5 of our favourite hikes in Snowdonia National Park.